-Ironbark announced the significant achievement of proving the viability of shipping from the Citronen base metal project in Greenland, subsequent to the end of this financial year.
+Ironbark announced the significant achievement of proving the viability of shipping from the Citronen base metal project in Greenland.

-Ironbark chartered the "Nunavik", a 189m long Polar Class Cargo ship has proved shipping access to the Citronen site (Figure 6) marking the first time a large commercial ship has travelled so far north on the eastern coast of Greenland.
-The vessel took advantage of late summer ice conditions and open water leads whenever possible to prove viable access to the project site (Figures 7 and 8).
+Ironbark chartered the "Nunavik", a 189m long Polar Class Cargo ship which proved shipping access to the Citronen site (Figure 8) marking the first time a large commercial ship has travelled so far north on the eastern coast of Greenland.
+The vessel took advantage of late summer ice conditions and open water leads whenever possible to prove viable access to the project site (Figures 9 and 10).
 Ironbark chartered the icebreaking Nunavik to transit the area as part of the overall proof of logistical plan.
-The Citronen Project represents one of the World's largest zinc deposits and will be a largely conventional mine with the exception of its location.
 The ship accessed the project site with relative ease, even late in the season.
-This endeavour is a major milestone for Ironbark and supports the shipping plans as outlined in the Feasibility Study.
+This endeavour was a major milestone for Ironbark and supports the shipping plans as outlined in the Feasibility Study.